XDeboratti/rtd-tutorial/docs/source/install.rst

 Install
 =======

-The GGNN library can be installed on Linux by compiling GGNN with cmake and then using the python package manager pip.

 Dependencies
 ------------

-Some dependencies are necessary to build the C++ library:
+The following dependencies are required to install the library:

 - a C++20 compiler (GCC or Clang version 10 or higher)
-- CUDA toolkit version 12
+- CUDA toolkit version 12 or higher
-- nvcc
+- the Nvidia CUDA compiler nvcc

-You can check for those dependencies via:
+The existence and version of these dependencies can be checked with:

 .. code-block:: console